-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
-The start of this project was delayed by a year and so we are still looking for Reception and Year 1 classes for this project.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
+The start of this project was delayed by a year and so we are still looking for Reception and Year 1 classes to take part.
 See below for more information and how to get involved.
 The evaluation protocol is being updated and will be published here as soon as possible.

 This project primarily aims to develop the ability of Reception and Year 1 teachers to enhance children’s mathematical understanding.
 Staff will be coached in how to deliver and tailor their mathematics curriculum across Reception and Year 1 in ways that both enhance children’s maths development, as well as simultaneously address children’s other individual needs.
 Teachers will receive training that: